 There’s a parallel to investing here.
 Often, there is a gap between the amount your portfolio earns (your investment returns) – and what actually lands into your pocket (your investor returns).
 But unlike the withholdings from your paycheck, that investment gap is something you can mitigate.

-Betterment is designed to help you keep those investor returns that can be (and often are) gobbled up by excessive fees, poor investor behavior (i.e. market timing or undiversified risk), and other inefficiencies like poor tax strategies.
+Betterment is designed to help you keep those investor returns that can be—and often are—gobbled up by excessive fees, poor investor behavior (i.e. market timing or uncompensated risk from poor diversification), and other inefficiencies like poor tax strategies.